This is a sponsored post from Transferwise.

 Great question!

-The short answer is no, you don’t need a local bank account for selling on Amazon USA, even if you’re in Canada.
+The short answer is No. You don’t need a local bank account to sell on Amazon USA, even if you’re in Canada.

 Amazon, like many other multinational companies, offers to exchange your USD into Canadian dollars using their in-house currency converter, ACCS (Amazon Currency Converter for Sellers).

-However, it comes with a pretty unfavorable exchange rate, and there are plenty of other ways to get around paying such high rates of exchange.
+However, it comes with a pretty unfavourable exchange rate, and there are plenty of other ways to get around paying such high rates of exchange.

 This brings us to an even better alternative.
 Using a platform that not only offers a currency exchange platform but also allows you to have local bank details too.